kiralong/arc-congen2024-radseq/README.md

 To run the r80 method on our dataset, we will run the `denovo_map.pl` wrapper several times, changing the value of `M` within a range of values.
 Here, we will do five simple runs over a smaller range of values (5 to 9).
-On real dataset, testing over a larger range of values is recommended (e.g., 1 to 12).
+On real datasets, testing over a larger range of values is recommended (e.g., 1 to 12).

-Additionally, will generate a catalog using only a subset of samples, with the assumption that these samples are representative of the whole dataset.
+Additionally, we will generate a catalog using only a subset of samples, with the assumption that these samples are representative of the whole dataset.
 This is often recommended to provide a general speedup of the process.
 For this purpose, we have provided a secondary popmap (`info/popmap_catalog.tsv`) just containing 15